-Tetanus is a disease affecting the nervous system which can cause muscle spasms and breathing problems and can kill.
+Tetanus is a disease affecting the nervous system.
+It causes muscle spasms and breathing problems, and can kill.
 It is caused when germs found in soil and manure get into the body through wounds or burns.
 Tetanus cannot be passed from person to person.